ffbuilds/static-libaom/README.md

-# static-aom
+# static-libaom
-Static build of AOM
+Static build of libaom